Practice Your Ear with Random Chord Progressions

 - Once comfortable, try playing from memory without the audio

-The key is to rotate through different progressions regularly.
-You’re training your fingers AND your ears simultaneously.
+The key is to rotate through different progressions regularly, so you train your fingers and your ears at the same time.

 For vocalists and melody writers